Devon Brewery Archive

 Plymouth Brewery, re-commissioned the Point’s West plant in 2011, under the stewardship of The Millfield's Trust, a not-for-profit charitable organisation.
 Two beers were brewed, with profits going to support local youth organisations in Stonehouse.
 Brewing ceased in 2015.

-Popplestone & Co, are believed to have brewed beer, and were known locally as "Pops".
+Popplestone & Co, were located on the corner of Higher Compton Road and Widey View, and were known locally as "Pops".
 Six tied houses in Plymouth were owned.
 No further information is known.